Optic neuropathy: Treatments

 While optic neuropathy cannot be outright cured, there are surgical options to alleviate pain and symptoms associated with such diseases.
-The Endoscopic Endonasal Approach method (EEA) is a preferred method of relieving pressure associated with tumors formed in the brain that press upon the optic nerve.
+The Endoscopic Endonasal Approach method (EEA) is a method of relieving pressure associated with tumors formed in the brain that press upon the optic nerve.
 It is a minimally invasive surgery.

-However, due to the genetic and developmental nature of most causes of optic neuropathy, no other surgeries have been proven to cure these diseases.
+In genetic and developmental causes of optic neuropathy, no surgeries have been proven treatments.